Isopolito/AzureSchedulingService/README.md

 This is a POC that has only been minimally tested in a local environment, rigourous testing and searching for edge cases is required to be production ready.
 Also logging and health checks have not been implemented yet.

 ## High Level Overview
-The service recieves HTTP requests to: add/update, delete, or retrieve a scheduled job.
+The service receives HTTP requests to: add/update, delete, or retrieve a scheduled job.
 When a job is ready to run, a message is published to a topic / subscription.
 The subscription name is set when the job is initially created.
 Each job that is scheduled has a `JobIdentifier` that is unique within the context of a subscription.
-This allows the service to be domain agnostic because it is the reponsibility of the consumers to use that job identitier to track the data needed to actually do work.
+This allows the service to be domain agnostic because it is the responsibility of the consumers to use that job identifier to track the data needed to actually do work.

 ## Solution Breakdown

 ### Scheduling.Engine
 This houses the logic for doing the actual scheduling, currently it uses the [quartz.net engine](https://github.com/quartznet/quartznet).
-It also handles tasks like converting a Job's schedule (`Job` from the shared package) to a cron epxression, building quartz.net triggers, etc. Aside from the unit tests, the rest of the application only interacts with the engine via ISchedulingActions.
+It also handles tasks like converting a Job's schedule (`Job` from the shared package) to a cron expression, building quartz.net triggers, etc. Aside from the unit tests, the rest of the application only interacts with the engine via ISchedulingActions.
 This provides the ability to start the scheduling engine, and to upsert or delete a quartz.net job.

 ### Scheduling.DataAccess
 A requirement for this project was using Entity Framework to create the required database tables and to provide CRUD access to non-quartz related data that requires persisting.
 EF is overkill and Dapper or some other micro-ORM would be fine.
 Quartz.net requires a DB to persist jobs past the lifetime of a process.
 However, it handles all the interactions with those tables behind the scenes.
 So as far as quartz goes, this project only creates the tables the library needs.